March 10th 2010

 Those four items will pretty much address the need for very small businesses to be PCI Compliant.

-If you have needs that dictate functioning beyond those payment options, then you will require a fairly high budget to meet them.
+If you have needs that dictate functioning beyond the payment options listed, then you will require a fairly high budget to meet them.
 That is the reality.

 But by following these standards, and simplifying your processes, you can meet the need for compliance without additional expense.
 The expense and demands will only become prohibitive if you move outside the simpler payment options.